upkie/palimpsest/README.md

 ## Alternatives

+* [mc_rtc::DataStore](https://github.com/jrl-umi3218/mc_rtc/blob/master/include/mc_rtc/DataStore.h) - can hold more general value types, like lambda functions, but does not serialize.
-* [nlohmann::json](https://github.com/nlohmann/json) - most convenient to use, serializes to MessagePack and other binary formats, but not designed for speed.
+* [nlohmann::json](https://github.com/nlohmann/json) - most user-friendly library of this list, serializes to MessagePack and other binary formats, but not designed for speed.
 * [RapidJSON](https://github.com/Tencent/rapidjson/) - low memory footprint, can serialize to MessagePack using other [related projects](https://github.com/Tencent/rapidjson/wiki/Related-Projects), but has linear lookup complexity as it stores dictionaries [as lists of key-value pairs](https://github.com/Tencent/rapidjson/issues/102).
 * [std::map](https://www.cplusplus.com/reference/map/map/) - if your values all have the same type and you have no nested dictionaries, you might as well use a standard map.
 * [std::unordered\_map](https://www.cplusplus.com/reference/unordered_map/unordered_map/) - similar use case to ``std::map``, this variant usually perform faster on average.